RichardBradley/liquibase.github.com/documentation/config_properties.md

 layout: default
 title: Creating & Configuring liquibase.properties file
 ---
-# Creating & Configuring your *liquibase.properties* File
+# Creating & Configuring your liquibase.properties File
-For Liquibase to run effectively on your system, you must create and configure the *liquibase.properties* file.
+For Liquibase to run effectively on your system, a convenience way is to create and configure the *liquibase.properties* file.
 This file allows you to specify your database connection information with parameters so Liquibase can access your database.
+This option will save you the trouble of passing along command line arguments.

-The *liquibase.properties* file should be placed in your unzipped Liquibase directory.
+The *liquibase.properties* file should be placed in your project Liquibase directory.

-IMAGE HERE
+> Note: The file can also be named something other than liquibase.properties and/or be in a completely different directory by using the --defaultsFile parameter during runtime.
+To learn more please see [Liquibase Command Line ](https://www.liquibase.org/documentation/command_line.html).

 ## Parameters
 The *liquibase.properties* file accepts the parameter types listed below.